Welcome to the Autodelta 50th Anniversary Celebration.

 I hope you enjoy this serialized glimpse 'behind the curtain' of this truly remarkable Alfa Romeo leader and his group of highly dedicated men.

-All stories must inevitably begin somewhere and this one opens with a view of the rural area chosen by Alfa Romeo S.p.A. for it’s walled compound located in what was at the time a rural farming community in Settimo Milanese in 1965...a distant suburb of Milano.
+All stories must inevitably begin somewhere and this one opens with a view of the rural countryside chosen by Alfa Romeo S.p.A. for it’s walled compound located in what was at the time a farming community in Settimo Milanese in 1965...a distant suburb of Milano.

 As many as about 200 people at the high point of Autodelta fortunes earned their livelihood engineering, fabricating, assembling, overhauling, testing and modifying engines, transmissions, chassis components for T-33 series, GTA and GTA Juniors, rally GTVs, Alfasud and Alfetta vehicles and Formula One cars in the 1970's and 1980's.